 Staff, students and volunteers of the Astronomy & Astrophysics Research Lab are devoted to bringing the excitement of the Universe to the public.
 The AARL is visible to the visitors through glass walls, where scientists, students, interns and volunteers can be seen working on the various projects inside the lab, including data reduction and analysis, meteorite imaging and identification.
 Dynamic visualizations showcasing the latest space missions and research are also displayed on the lab’s computer screens.
 Lab staff periodically lead solar and evening observing programs, working in collaboration with local community amateur astronomy clubs.

 AARL Head, Dr. Rachel Smith, is an observational astronomer interested in how planetary systems form and evolve.
 She supervises the overall vision and output of the lab, including the focus of its undergraduate student internships.
 Dr. Patrick Treuthardt, the AARL Assistant Head, is an extragalactic astronomer focused on understanding the different forms and structures that make up galaxies and their connection to their central supermassive black holes.
 Learn more about each of their research programs by following the “Staff” links, below.

-To support the Astronomy & Astrophysics Research Lab, please go to this link, Astronomy Fund.
+Want to support the Astronomy & Astrophysics Research Lab?
+Donate to the Astronomy Fund.
 Donations to this fund go directly to supporting observing at telescopes and other research projects of Dr. Rachel Smith and Dr. Patrick Treuthardt.

 Thank you for your support!